WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-26-history-of-the-pack-heroes-honored.md

 Sumara kicked open a metal container, "Finally!
 At least we don't have to worry about the champagne getting warm.

-"Don't worry xEEVEEx, I brought a beer bong too.
-I'm sure I can squeeze a tube through that visor of your's.
+"Don't worry xEEVEEx, I think I can squeeze a tube through that visor of your's so you can have champagne too.
 I've got PLENTY of experience from my drinking days in Bore-Us-With-Books Academy."

 The ceremony over, it was time for rough-housing and play.
 &nbsp;